|What can inspection cameras do?

 The power adapter supplied with your camera is intended for indoor installation only.
 Use only the power supply provided for camera power.
 Do not alter connections or wiring to avoid possible shock hazards or product damage.
 Use caution when connecting the adapter to AC voltage.
 Use caution when routing camera cable, AV or power cables though walls, ceilings, etc. to avoid exposure to electrical wires or other hazards.
 Securely mount the product to avoid possible damage or physical injury.
 Use the camera in a well ventilated area.
 Do NOT allow camera to become submerged in any liquid.
 Certain laws prohibit the recording or monitoring of individuals without their consent.
 The user of this product assumes full responsibility for any and all violations of individual’s rights regarding privacy laws.
 Check with your local, and state authorities for specific laws.

-Your new camera will work with most DVD, VCR, or composite standard video monitor.
+Your new camera will work with most DVR, computer or mordern standard video monitor.
 You may also use the camera with any AV compatible device such as a TV with a composite video input jacks.
 Refer to the televisions owner’s manual for use with a TV.

 Note: This camera must be connected to a "video" input.
 It will not produce an image when connected to a cable TV or RF input.